Male Plastic Surgery – Australia’s best kept secret.

 For men in their 40’s and 50’s the reasons for having surgery may be work related.
 They may want to look younger and fresher as part of their professional image or for when presenting for job interviews.
 Or they might be going through mid-life issues and having a procedure will help to improve their self-esteem, pride or confidence.
 For men in their 20’s and 30’s they want to look as good as they possibly can and are happy to go under the knife to achieve this.

 There are no definitive studies as to why there has been this shift in male attitudes toward undergoing plastic surgery and other cosmetic procedures.
 Possibly the increase in the number of reality TV shows that demonstrate the potential for people to undergo body transformation might be part of the equation.
 Shows such as Extreme Makeover and Biggest Loser highlight the huge changes that people can make in their appearance if they have the desire and the energy to do so.
 These shows always feature a percentage of men and this translates into a general signal into the male population that says that not only is it okay to care about your looks but it is also okay to do things to improve them.

 A contributing factor would also be the significant increase in the range of procedures that are now available as well as these becoming more financially attainable.
-Anti-ageing procedures, body contouring after weight loss, liposuction to remove love handles, rhinoplasty to repair broken noses as well as non-surgical treatments such as Botox and fillers are all now mainstream.
+Anti-ageing procedures, body contouring after weight loss, liposuction to remove love handles, rhinoplasty to repair broken noses as well as non-surgical treatments such as Anti-wrinkle injections and fillers are all now mainstream.
 Whilst male vanity may well lay at the heart of this increase in the numbers of males having plastic and cosmetic surgery I believe it to be a consequence of men’s increased awareness of their health and as such it is a good thing.